-The COVID-19 pandemic dealt a curveball to local businesses across Canada.
+The COVID-19 pandemic dealt a curveball to local and small businesses across Canada.
 Most had to contend with the unexpected, and often on barely a moment’s notice.
 Over the past year we’ve seen stories of pivots and adaptations, and sometimes entirely new business models that sprung up on the fly.

 A new consumer behaviour survey from Interac affirms that Canadians are eager to bolster their local economies by spending at businesses in their own backyards.